In-person Friday night services are back! Visit our Shabbat Sign-up page for registration details.

 - VIEW THIS WEEK'S SHABBAT PROGRAM [updates Fridays before services]

-- SIDDUR PAGES FOR THIS WEEK'S LIVESTREAM [Please only read this online.
-If you print the pages, you can't throw them out because they contain the Hebrew name of God, and they will need to be genizahed.]
+- SIDDUR PAGES FOR THIS WEEK'S LIVESTREAM Note: Please read this only online.
+If you print the pages, you cannot throw them out because they contain the Hebrew name of God, and they will need to be disposed of properly in a Genizah (repository for documents that contain the sacred name).

 Piano: Music Director Joyce Rosenzweig

-Sponsor a Shabbat Oneg (delight) or Kiddush or Livestreaming in honor or in memory of a special person.
+Sponsor a Shabbat Livestream in honor or in memory of a special person.

 Yoga-Meditation Shabbat: Led by Rabbi Yael Rapport, this minyan uses principles and practices of yoga and meditation to translate the structure and meaning of the Shabbat morning service from word to movement, creating a maximally embodied experience of worship.
 The service is open to everyone and requires no previous experience in yoga, meditation, or prayer.

 Liberal Shabbat: At our Liberal Shabbat morning services, we draw on our inherited traditions in a consciously modern context.
 The style of the service reflects the contemporary evolution of Sabbath worship over the last century in this country, with a malleable liturgical selection.
 Using the Reconstructionist prayer book, Kol Haneshamah, we pray old and new liturgy in both Hebrew and English.
 Torah is read in a triennial cycle, and there is always a discussion of the week's parashah (Torah portion).
 Healing prayers are offered at every Torah service, and there is always an opportunity to say Mourner's Kaddish at the end.
-The service ends at 12:30 pm and is followed by a kiddush lunch.
+The service ends at 12:30 pm.

 TEM (Traditional Egalitarian Minyan): The TEM service, or Traditional Egalitarian Minyan, reflects a long-established mode of praying the complete Sabbath morning liturgy (including Musaf).
 In addition, the full parashah (Torah portion) is chanted.
 TEM’s name reflects both an increased use of Hebrew at this service, as well as a commitment to gender equality in every aspect of participating and leading the service.
 This service uses siddur Lev Shalem, the Conservative movement's prayer book.
 You are welcome to attend, regardless of your knowledge of Hebrew or prior synagogue experience.
 All services include a D'var Torah (short sermon).
-The service concludes at approximately 12:00 pm, followed by a Kiddush lunch.
+The service concludes at approximately 12:00 pm.

 CBST is committed to accessibility.
 Learn more.